mcrn5268/patch_test/README.md

 ## Running the Web Version
 To run the already built web version of the app locally, follow these steps:

-1. Locate the Build Folder: The web version of the app is built and ready for use in the build\web folder.
+1. Locate the Build Folder: The web version of the app is built and ready for use in the release\build\web folder.

 2. Serve the Web App Locally: